MarengoTx/scRNAseq-EMT6/README.md

 &nbsp;

-You can use the following code to set working directory in R:
+You can use the following code to set the working directory in R:

 > setwd(directory)